 Paid in FullFrank Winfield Woolworth came from humble beginnings.
 The son of a potato farmer, he would eventually become the founder of the hugely successful Woolworth chain of five and dime stores.
 The retail giant, a pioneer of fixed prices on store merchandise, did not take out a mortgage for the Woolworth Building.
 This was unheard of for a commercial property of that size.
 He paid cash for the entire $13.5 million cost, and the sculpture of him counting coins is said to be him paying for his building.

 Visiting Woolworth BuildingToday, the building is closed to the public however, visitors are allowed to enter on an excorted tour.
 Tours are offered daily and start at $20 per person.
-See the tour schedule and make reservations at Woolworth Tours.
 The Woolworth Building is located across the street from City Hall Park at 233 Broadway, at the southwest corner of Broadway and Park Place in Lower Manhattan.

 Click here for more information on Woolworth Building.